Two Minute Toastmaster

 This role is unusual and not used by many clubs here in NZ.
 The idea came from an article in 'The Toastmaster' magazine in the 1990s and has been used by Northrise ever since.

-| Role Objective | Give a brief informative presentation about an aspect of Toastmaster roles or public speaking skills generally. |
+Role Objective | Give a brief informative presentation about an aspect of Toastmaster roles or public speaking skills generally. |

-| Description of Role | Deliver a brief "snippet" of information, an insight into an aspect of club life or speaking that would not ordinarily be addressed and of itself is not a big enough topic to warrant a full length speech or workshop. |
+Description of Role | Deliver a brief "snippet" of information, an insight into an aspect of club life or speaking that would not ordinarily be addressed and of itself is not a big enough topic to warrant a full length speech or workshop. |

-| Preparation | This is definitely not an impromptu role, the content needs to be well considered.
-It reduce a lot of topics down to two minutes and can be challenging.
+Preparation | This is definitely not an impromptu role, the content needs to be well considered.
+To reduce a topic down to two minutes can be challenging.
 Not only must the information be distilled down to fit the time frame but it must remain easily understood, meaningful and memorable. |

-| Timing | As the role's name implies, two minutes is allowed, with lights
+Timing | As the role's name implies, two minutes is allowed, with lights

 at one minute, one and a half minutes and a red light at two